GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

         $ git commit -a -m "set project ID"

-6. Run gcloud init to initialize the Google Cloud SDK with the project ID you registered in the developer console:
+6. Run gcloud init to initialize the Google Cloud SDK with the project ID you registered in the Developer Console:

         $ gcloud init
         ...